ContNeXt/web_app/README.md

     </a>
 </p>

-ContNext WebApp
+ContNeXt WebApp

 ## 💪 Getting Started

-> TODO show in a very small amount of space the **MOST** useful thing your package can do.
+ContNeXt is web application that allows the exploration of comprehensive context-specific portraits of biological processes using gene expression data, and the change in such portraits across different contexts.

-Make it as short as possible!
-You have an entire set of docs for later.
+### ContNeXt Data

-### Data Structure
+ContNeXt's data can be downloaded directly from the project's <a href='https://zenodo.org/record/5831786'>Zenodo</a> page.

-To correctly load the contnextViewer database, network data must have the following structure:
+To correctly load the ContNeXt Viewer database, the source data must have the following structure:
 ```
 .